Kailasanathar Temple - Tamilnadu

 Kailasanathar Temple

-One of the most ancient temples of South India.
-Built by the Pallava King Rajasimha 1300 years ago, still stands as a testimony to the architectural excellence of the yesteryears’ dynasty.
-Dedicated to Lord Shiva, Kailasanathar temple attracts the spiritual seekers and tourists all through the year.
+The Kailasanathar temple, also referred to as the Kailasanathar temple, is a Pallava-era historic Hindu temple in Kanchipuram, Tamil Nadu, India.
+Dedicated to Shiva, it is one of the oldest surviving monuments in Kanchipuram.
+One of the most ancient temples of South India, and was built by the Pallava King Rajasimha 1300 years ago, and stands as a testimony to the architectural excellence of the yesteryears’ dynasty.
+Dedicated to Lord Shiva, Kailasanathar temple attracts spiritual seekers and tourists throughout the year.

 Specialty of Kailasanathar Temple :

 The Kailasanathar temple is more than two thousand years old.
 The architectural elegance is the specialty of this temple.
-The mythological lions facing different directions, the idol of Lord Shiva holding an unusual style of the musical instrument Veena, the narrow circumambulatory passage around the sanctum are the key highlights of this ancient temple.
+The mythological lions facing different directions, the idol of Lord Shiva holding an unusual style of the musical instrument Veena, and the narrow circumambulatory passage around the sanctum are the key highlights of this ancient temple.

 History of Kailasanathar Temple :

-Kailasanathar Temple Timings : The temple is kept open from 5.30AM to 12 Noon and from 4PM to 7.30PM
+Kailasanathar Temple Timings : The temple is kept open from 5.30 AM to 12 Noon and from 4 PM to 7.30 PM

 Dress code Kailasanathar Temple :

-No specific dress code is recommended to visit the Kailasanathar temple in kanchipuram.
-Still, costumes like pant-shirt, Dhoti-Shirt, Pyjama-Kurtha, Sarees, Salwars and other dresses covering the upper arm and legs are suggested as a mark of respect to the temple customs.
+No specific dress code is recommended to visit the Kailasanathar temple in Kanchipuram.
+Still, costumes like pant-shirt, Dhoti-Shirt, Pyjama-Kurtha, Sarees, Salwars, and other dresses covering the upper arm and legs are suggested as a mark of respect to the temple customs.

 Kailasanathar Temple Festivals :